Basis for preparing the consolidated annual accounts

 IFRS 9 Financial Instruments will replace IAS 39 Financial Instruments – Recognition and Measurement.
 IFRS 9 deals with recognition, classification, measurement and derecognition of financial assets and liabilities as well as hedge accounting.
 IFRS 9 will apply as from 1 January 2018 and is approved by the EU.
-Early application of the standard is permitted.
-SpareBank 1 SMN will not avail itself of that opportunity.
-SpareBank 1 SMN will not present comparable figures for earlier periods when implementing the standard on 1 January 2018.
+For an overview of the quantitative impact of implementing IFRS 9, see note 45.

 A description of new requirements under IFRS 9 and changes from earlier standards is set out below.
 That is followed by a description of the choices made by SpareBank 1 SMN and of the current status of the implementation project.

 Under IFRS 9 financial assets are classified in three measurement categories: fair value with changes in fair value reported in profit/loss (FVPL), fair value with changes in fair value reported in other comprehensive income (OCI), and amortised cost.
 The measurement category is determined upon first-time recognition of the particular asset.
 For financial assets a distinction is drawn between debt instruments and equity instruments.
 The classification of financial assets is determined on the basis of contractual terms and conditions for the financial assets and the business model used to manage the portfolio of which the assets are a part.